JacobPStephens/OpenGL-Starter-Kit/README.md

-A starter kit for OpenGL development
+# A starter kit for OpenGL development

-To build the project, run cmake --build build.
-This will create an executable "app" located at build/src/app.
+A barebones engine for games and software using OpenGL and C++.
+To get you started, contains:
+    * A demo object rendered to the screen with a position, size, rotation, and texture.
+    * Basic input handling of keyboard and mouse

 This branch is a more comprehensive version of the original starter kit.
-This branch includes the following additional classes:
+This branch includes the following classes:
     * App
     * Object
     * Renderer